Something went wrong

 2.7M663,749

-446 Massachusetts Heating Oil Companies You Can Trust
+446 Massachusetts Fuel Oil Companies You Can Bank On

-With 582,115,837.988 gallons of number two heating oil delivered to Massachusetts families during this past winter, the Massachusetts community looks to its 446 oil companies to keep their oil tanks full.
-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 582,115,837.988 gallons of heating oil delivered to Massachusetts residences last winter, the Massachusetts community looks to its 446 oil companies when temperatures dip.
+Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Massachusetts, two of the closest terminals are Sprague W in Springfield, MA and Buckeye in Springfield, MA.
-Then, the truck delivers the fuel oil to residences and companies throughout Massachusetts and the surrounding region.
+Then, the truck delivers the fuel oil to homes and businesses throughout Massachusetts and the surrounding area.